-Effective June 8, our facility opened to walk-ins and will-call pickups, as well as continuing curbside service.
-Our counter is open from Monday through Friday, 6 am. to 3 p.m.
+We continue to welcome customers into our counter and process will-call orders, as well as offering curbside service and delivery.
+Our counter is open from Monday through Friday, 5:30 am. to 3 p.m.

 As much as we all want to return to normal, our first priority is preserving the health and safety of our customers and staff by maintaining our vigilance to prevent the spread of COVID-19.